The CHATR lab is interested in how community design impacts the way people get around and connect with each other.

 - Public policy

-- Crowdsourced data and citizen science
+- Crowd-sourced data and community science

 - Administrative data